blue-jay/blue-jay.github.io.hugo/content/index.md

 managed by npm to the **asset/static** folder.
 They are great tools that speed up web development.

-Jay is a command-line tool that plays nice with Blueprint.
-It has a find/replace functionality so code refactoring is a little easier.
-It performs database migration to help with moving your database between states when sharing code between teams.
-Jay provides template-based code generation that allows you to build controllers, models and middleware, as well as multiple views and any other file you would like to build.
+Jay is a command-line tool that pairs nicely with Blueprint.
+It has find/replace functionality to make code refactoring is a little easier.
+It performs database migration to easily update your database when sharing code between teams.
+Jay provides template-based code generation that allows you to build files like controllers, models, middleware, or even multiple views.
 All templates (*.gen files) are parsed using the **text/template** package from the Go standard library and all generation instructions (*.json files) allow you to specify which variables to pass via **jay** as well as in which folder to create the templates.
-You can also build collections of templates and generate more than one file set which is great when you want to scaffold out a component using (create, read, update, and delete) CRUD.
+You can also build collections of templates to generate more than one file set which is great when you want to scaffold out a component with CRUD (create, read, update, and delete).

 ## Quick Start Website with Jay